Check out my custom vibration dampener

 Technological advancements have enabled companies to make lighter shoes without sacrificing too much in other areas, including stability, durability, and comfort.
 Still, most players will find there’s a tradeoff.

-Lightweight Shoe Trend
+The Lightweight Trend

 In recent years, top tennis shoe brands have continued to push the boundaries by offering lighter footwear while maintaining the stability required to perform and keep players safe.